A Technical Introducition to MathML Core for Writing Mathematics on the Web

 Non-standard character references

-HTML and MathML contains the following character references that can be used as a substitute for the normal character:
+HTML and MathML contains the following character references that can be used as a substitute for their normal representation:

 Problem is, unlike what the name of these references suggest, these are not standard ways to write derivatives, Euler's number or the imaginary unit.
 These references appear to have been inherited from the Wolfram Language back when the original version of MathML was originally created instead.

-According to ISO 80000-2, the normal Latin version of these characters (D, d, e and i) should be used in these cases instead.
+According to the ISO 80000-2 standard, the normal Latin version of these characters (D, d, e and i) should be used in these cases instead.

 Invisible characters